Phydon/sg/README.md

        sg [COMMAND]

 Commands:
-  examples, --examples  Show examples [aliases: example, --example] log, -L, --log        Show content of the log file syntax, -S, --syntax  Show regex syntax information help                  Print this message or the help of the given subcommand(s)
+  examples, -X, --examples  Show examples [aliases: example, --example] log, -L, --log            Show content of the log file syntax, -S, --syntax      Show regex syntax information help                      Print this message or the help of the given subcommand(s)

 Arguments:
   [REGEX] [PATH]  Add a search regex and a path for the file search